What Is Action Research?

 – Geoffrey Mills, Action Research: A Guide for the Teacher Researcher (2nd Edition)

-The IBSC promotes the collaboration of educators in member schools worldwide to design, implement, evaluate, and report on in-depth Action Research projects they have undertaken to improve their effectiveness in the classroom and beyond.
+IBSC promotes the collaboration of educators in member schools worldwide to design, implement, evaluate, and report on in-depth action research projects they have undertaken to improve their effectiveness in the classroom and beyond.
 Working remotely with a team of educators with similar interests, these researchers engage in discussion, offer informed reflection, and generate and evaluate innovative ideas about best practices in the education of boys.

-Since the IBSC introduced its Action Research program in 2005, more than 220 teachers and administrators from all regions of the IBSC membership have contributed to these projects, which are conducted over a two-year period with the assistance of an IBSC Action Research coordinator.
+Since IBSC introduced the IBSC Action Research Program in 2005, more than 220 teachers and administrators from all regions of IBSC membership have contributed to these projects, which are conducted over a two-year period with the assistance of an IBSC Action Research coordinator.
 In many cases, their reports offer detailed information on how to replicate both research and results in your school environment.

-More than 200 Action Research projects have been undertaken since the program was introduced by the IBSC in 2005.
-Results are shared at IBSC conferences and workshops, and they are made available online through the Member Center.
+Results are shared at IBSC conferences and workshops and made available online through the IBSC Member Center.
 Links to full reports are available to IBSC members only (members must login to access).

 IBSC Action Research cohorts have investigated various thought-provoking topics including:

 - 2019-20: Developing Agency: Boy Voice and Choice

 - 2018-19: Boys and Stories: Pathways to Learning